Tag Archives: customer service training

 • ACKNOWLEDGE each customer’s presence and value to you and your business.

-• RESPOND compassionately to each customer’s questions, concerns, and complaints.
+• RESPOND promptly and empathetically to each customer’s questions, concerns, and complaints.

-• ENRICH the experiences of every customer.
+• ENRICH the experiences and, ultimately, the lives of every customer.

 And, yes, we educate everyone.
 If we’re not caring for customer CARE representatives, we better be caring for your colleagues who are.